-In affirmation of this commitment, I will abide by the Covenant and Code of Ethics of the students of Central Baptist Theological Seminary.
+In affirmation of this commitment, I will abide by the Covenant and Code of Ethics, the Academic Integrity Commitment, and the Standards of Conduct of the students of Central Baptist Theological Seminary.
 I will faithfully support its purposes and ideals.
 As further affirmation of my commitment, I covenant with my colleagues in ministry that we will hold one another accountable for fulfillment of all public actions set forth in our Code of Ethics.